Meier-Link/LPIC_irc_bot/src/lpic-adm/README.md

 ### secure

-We'll use the SQLite driver to directly access the lpic database with PHP (PHP want the PDO sqlite driver to work properly).
+We'll use the SQLite driver to directly access the lpic database with PHP (PHP wants the PDO sqlite driver to work properly).

 ### htdocs/model